nlkduy/misalala/README.md

 # MISALALA

-A fun memory matching game where you find pairs of similar pictures using vanilla JavaScript.
+A fun memory matching game where you find pairs of similar pictures using pure JavaScript.

 ![Game Screenshot](screenshot.png)